-- Use a rolling pin to roll out each ball, one by one, into an oval shape about 3-4mm thick.
-Rub the surface of the dough ovals with oil and brush a little oil over a chopstick.
+- Use a rolling pin to roll out each ball, one at a time, into an oval shape about 3-4mm thick.
+Rub the surface of the dough with oil and brush a little oil over a chopstick.

 - Place the oiled chopstick in the centre of each oval.
 Fold the dough over the chopstick, then slowly pull out the chopstick.

 - Transfer the prepared buns to a baking tray lined with baking parchment, cover with a clean tea towel or lightly oiled cling film and leave to prove in a warm place for 1 hr 30 mins, or until doubled in size.